kkgobkk/rofi-themes/README.md

 Substituting [PATH] with the full path of the desired theme.

 ## List
-**simple light:** A clean, simple theme for drun mode, created to fit wiith clean and light desktop environments.
+**simple light:** A clean, light theme, created to fit with simple-looking, clean desktop environments.